 Ayelet David is a Professor at the Ben-Gurion University of the Negev (BGU) in Israel.
 She conducted her PhD studies at the Hebrew University of Jerusalem in Israel jointly with the University of Utah, Salt Lake City, UT.
 She obtained a Ph.D degree in Pharmaceutical Sciences from the Hebrew University of Jerusalem in 2002.
-She did her postdoctoral training at the Weismann Institute of Sciences in Israel, and then spent two years in the biopharmaceutical industry as a Research and Development Manager at Vecta Ltd., which gave her a wealth of experience in pharmaceutical formulation and clinical trials management.
-Since 2006, she is the head of Drug Targeting and Nanomedicine Laboratory in the Department of Clinical Biochemistry and Pharmacology at Faculty of Health Sciences, Ben-Gurion University of the Negev.
+She did her postdoctoral training at the Weismann Institute of Sciences in Israel, and then spent two years in the biopharmaceutical industry as a Research and Development Manager at Vecta Ltd. Since 2006, she is the head of Drug Targeting and Nanomedicine Laboratory in the Department of Clinical Biochemistry and Pharmacology at Faculty of Health Sciences, Ben-Gurion University of the Negev.
 Her research focuses on the design of biomedical polymers as drug and gene delivery systems for the detection and treatment of cancer.
 She also develops improved methods for targeting inflamed tissues.
-She has been publishing her work in high reputed peer-reviewed journals in Chemistry, Biology and Pharmaceutical Sciences, and holds 8 granted patents on her inventions (one licensed to Vaxil Bio Pharmaceutics for further development).
+She has been publishing her work in high reputed peer-reviewed journals in Chemistry, Biology and Pharmaceutical Sciences, and holds 8 granted patents on her inventions (one licensed to Vaxil Bio Pharmaceutics for further clinical development).

 Marie completed her BSc. in Pharmacy in Westfälische Wilhelms-Universität (WWU), Münster, Germany in 2013.
 She received her MSc in Med.
 Sci.
 (2018) and continues now her research as a PhD student, working on the design of new “drug-free” polymer therapeutics for attenuating inflammation at the tumor microenvironment.